kanimuni/crawlerservice/README.md

 ```
 node crawlerconductor.js
 ```
-This will run the crawlers every hour and update the mongodb accordingly
+This will run the all of the 5 steps above one time.

 # Run tests
 No test environment yet